Arizona

 Petrified Forest

-• Lodging: In nearby Holbrook, you’ll find hotel options not far from the park and a handful of well-reviewed Airbnbs around town.
+• Lodging: In nearby Holbrook, you’ll find hotel options not far from the park.

 • Camping: The park doesn’t have campgrounds, but does allow backpacking.
 The Holbrook KOA is the only established campground in the area.